 Asset Protection Strategies for Long-Term Medicaid Care

-Long-term care can be extremely expensive — the median cost of a semi-private room in a nursing home is $5,986 a month — and often people don’t understand their rights and options.
+Many people think they can avoid needing such care or simply don’t want to face the idea and deal with the details.
+Long-term care can be extremely expensive — the average cost of a semi-private room in an Arkansas nursing home is $5,353 a month — and often people don’t understand their rights and options.

 Long-term care insurance, a person’s individual finances and Medicaid are the primary sources of money for long-term care.

 Forethought in the form of a savings plan or paying insurance premiums over time are ways for a person to prepare for such a major life change.
 But many don’t go to the trouble or don’t want to spend the money on such advance planning, and frequently Medicaid becomes the go-to payment method for long-term care.

 But Medicaid is means tested, requiring applicants to have low incomes and limited assets.

 For married or single applicants to nursing home care in Arkansas, the Medicaid income limit is $2,382 a month per individual (meaning $4,764 per couple) with assets of no more than $2,000 for single applicants and $3,000 for married applicants.
 The numbers are the same to qualify for waivers for home- and community-based services.